BluestarGenomics/airbyte/airbyte-integrations/connectors/source-medrio/README.md

-# Medrio Dataviews Source
+# Medrio Source

-This is the repository for the Medrio Dataviews source connector, written in Python.
+This is the repository for the Medrio source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/medrio-dataviews).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/medrio).

 ## Local development